-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm the EU Taxonomy objectives and is accompanied by specific EU criteria.
+, Principal adverse impacts are the Not applicable. most significant The EU Taxonomy sets out a "do not significant harm" principle by which negative impacts Taxonomy-aligned investments should not significantly harm the EU of investment Taxonomy objectives and is accompanied by specific EU criteria. decisions on , , , , , , , , , , , , , , , , , , , , sustainability The "do not significant harm" principle applies only to those factors relating to investments underlying the financial product that take into account the environmental, EU criteria for environmentally sustainable economic activities.
+The social and investments underlying the remaining portion of this financial product employee matters, do not take into account the EU criteria for environmentally sustainable respect for human economic activities. rights, anti- corruption and Any other sustainable investments must also not significantly harm any anti-bribery environmental or social objectives. matters.

-The "do not significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+Sustainability indicators measure how the

-Any other sustainable investments must also not significantly harm any environmental or social objectives.
+environmental or social characteristics promoted by the financial product are attained.